waywardone/garmin-fit-rename/README.md

 ## About

 I've used Garmin devices to track my physical activities for a number of years and am generally happy with them for that purpose.
 I have been annoyed by the file naming conventions used when data is exported from the devices.
 This is a utility that renames the FIT files to use a more human readable name that provides a chronological context at a glance.
 Currently, it handles file naming conventions from two models that I have access to - a Forerunner 235 and a Forerunner 645.
+The BASH version has been tested on Linux; YMMV on macOS.